Boron: Boron carbide ceramic

-Boron carbide's structure is only approximately B4C, and it shows a clear depletion of carbon from this suggested stoichiometric ratio.
-This is due to its very complex structure.
-The substance can be seen with empirical formula B12C3 (i.e., with B12 dodecahedra being a motif), but with less carbon, as the suggested C3 units are replaced with C-B-C chains, and some smaller (B6) octahedra are present as well (see the boron carbide article for structural analysis).
-The repeating polymer plus semi-crystalline structure of boron carbide gives it great structural strength per weight.
-It is used in tank armor, bulletproof vests, and numerous other structural applications.

 Boron carbide's ability to absorb neutrons without forming long-lived radionuclides (especially when doped with extra boron-10) makes the material attractive as an absorbent for neutron radiation arising in nuclear power plants.
-Nuclear applications of boron carbide include shielding, control rods and shut-down pellets.
-Within control rods, boron carbide is often powdered, to increase its surface area.
+Nuclear applications of boron carbide include shielding, control rods, and shut-down pellets.
+Within control rods, boron carbide is often powdered to increase its surface area.

 High-hardness and abrasive compounds

 Boron carbide and cubic boron nitride powders are widely used as abrasives.
 Boron nitride is a material isoelectronic to carbon.
 Similar to carbon, it has both hexagonal (soft graphite-like h-BN) and cubic (hard, diamond-like c-BN) forms. h-BN is used as a high temperature component and lubricant. c-BN, also known under commercial name borazon, is a superior abrasive.
-Its hardness is only slightly smaller than, but its chemical stability is superior, to that of diamond.
+Its hardness is only slightly smaller than that of diamond, while its chemical stability is greater.
 Heterodiamond (also called BCN) is another diamond-like boron compound.

 Metallurgy

 Boron is added to boron steels at the level of a few parts per million to increase hardenability.
 Higher percentages are added to steels used in the nuclear industry due to boron's neutron absorption ability.

 Boron can also increase the surface hardness of steels and alloys through boriding.
 Additionally metal borides are used for coating tools through chemical vapor deposition or physical vapor deposition.
 Implantation of boron ions into metals and alloys, through ion implantation or ion beam deposition, results in a spectacular increase in surface resistance and microhardness.
-Laser alloying has also been successfully used for the same purpose.
-These borides are an alternative to diamond coated tools, and their (treated) surfaces have similar properties to those of the bulk boride.
+Laser alloying has also been used successfully for the same purpose.
+These borides are an alternative to diamond coated tools, and their surfaces have similar properties to those of the bulk boride.

-For example, rhenium diboride can be produced at ambient pressures, but is rather expensive because of rhenium.
+For example, rhenium diboride can be produced at ambient pressures but is rather expensive because of the cost of rhenium.
 The hardness of ReB2 exhibits considerable anisotropy because of its hexagonal layered structure.
-Its value is comparable to that of tungsten carbide, silicon carbide, titanium diboride or zirconium diboride.
+Its value is comparable to that of tungsten carbide, silicon carbide, titanium diboride, or zirconium diboride.
 Similarly, AlMgB14 + TiB2 composites possess high hardness and wear resistance and are used in either bulk form or as coatings for components exposed to high temperatures and wear loads.